yjyscztr/SoulCraft/README.md

-you can use souls to upgrade your jokers
+You can obtain "soul" through various means, and then use them to upgrade the jokers